Singhchandann/Rule-Based-Multilingual-Translation/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments
+# IndicTrans2 for providing pre-trained models for multilingual translation.